kymatio/kymatio/README.md

 ### GPU acceleration

-To run Kymatio on a graphics processing unit (GPU), you should install the CUDA library and install the scikit-cuda dependency by running the following pip command:
+To run Kymatio on a graphics processing unit (GPU), you can either use the `pytorch`-style `.cuda` method to move your object to GPU.
+For extra speed, install the CUDA library and install the `scikit-cuda` dependency by running the following pip command:

 ```
 pip install scikit-cuda cupy